untoldengine/UntoldEngine/docs/04-Engine Development/03-Engine Systems/UsingTransformSystem.md

 - Use Scene-Level Translation for Batch-Safe Movement:
     - Use `translateSceneTo` / `translateSceneBy` instead of moving every entity individually.
     - This avoids breaking static batches and is ideal for spatial drag gestures on the whole scene.
+- Use Scene-Level Yaw Rotation for Batch-Safe Alignment:
+    - Use `rotateSceneToYaw` / `rotateSceneByYaw` to rotate large scenes around world up.
+    - This is ideal for scene alignment and calibration flows where static batching must stay active.